rdfostrich/article-jws2018-ostrich/content/related-work.md

 [X-RDF-3X](cite:cites xrdf3x) is an extension of [RDF-3X](cite:cites rdf3x) which adds versioning support using the TB approach.
 On storage-level, each triple is annotated with a creation and deletion timestamp.
 This enables time-travel queries where only triples valid at the given time are returned.

+[RDF-TX](cite:cites rdftx) is an in-memory query engine that supports a temporal SPARQL querying extension.
+The system is based on compressed multi-version B+Trees that outperforms similar systems such as X-RDF-3X in terms of querying efficiency.
+The required storage space after indexing is similar to that of X-RDF-3X.

 [v-RDFCSA](cite:cites selfindexingarchives) is a self-indexing RDF archive mechanism, based on the RDF self-index [RDFCSA](cite:cites rdfcsa),